-Understand the chronological outline of the most important artists, architects and sculptors and the relevant artworks in modern art history.
+Understand the chronological outline of the most important artists, architects and sculptors and the relevant artworks in Rome.

-Develop an ability to identify works of art and buildings from the studied period.
-Interpret the meanings of modern and contemporary art in their social, political, historical and economic contexts.
+Develop an ability to identify works of art and buildings from the periods being studied.
 Be able of producing a coherent and cogent argument on works of art and architecture using correct terminology and vocabulary and express their thoughts clearly through their written work.